cellgeni/docs/docs/source/contact.rst

 Coffee standups
 ---------------

-We organize coffee standups every Thrusday at 10.30am in the Morgan Building Atrium.
-Please come along, meet our group, have a cup of coffee and ask any question you may have.
+CellGen/HumGen have coffee standups every Thrusday at 15.00 in the Morgan Building Atrium.
+Our team is usually there so please come along, meet our group, have a cup of coffee and ask any question you may have.

 Chat
 ----